12 Things Your Kids Can Do in Sunset Country

 8. Take Them Foraging

-Foraging is simply the act of taking your kids into the woods to collect interesting things.
+Foraging is simply taking your kids into the woods to collect interesting things.
 This could include food - e.g. picking wild blueberries - or hunting for shed antlers from deer and moose.
-With our large population of ungulates (moose and whitetail deer), we have a good supply of shed antlers lying around on the forest floor across the region.
-Shed antler hunting is a unique and fun activity that with a bit of planning, can be safe and fun for your children to do.
-It's an activity best suited for Spring when the air is warm but there are still small patches of snow left on the ground.
+With our large population of ungulates (moose and whitetail deer), we have a good supply of shed antlers across the region's forest floor.
+Shed antler hunting is a unique and fun activity that can be safe and fun for your children to do with a bit of planning.
+It's an activity best suited for Spring when the air is warm but small patches of snow are still left on the ground.
 Look for shed antlers in areas where deer or moose bed down and along game trails in the woods.
 For safety reasons, hiring a guide the first time is a really good idea!
 Many hunting guides will consider taking a group out for this activity.
-It can also include activities like rock hunting (the quartz crystals are the most sought-after) or look for certain species of plants or animals.
-It's a great opportunity to trigger your child's natural sense of exploration while they learn at the same time.
+It can also include activities like rock hunting (the quartz crystals are the most sought-after) or looking for certain species of plants or animals.
+It's a great opportunity to trigger your child's natural sense of exploration while they learn simultaneously.

 Forage for shed antlers - a unique activity your kids would love!